Centre for Musculoskeletal Research

 The BRAGGSS study collects data from patients receiving biologic therapy to evaluate the role of genetic variation, psychological status, clinical variables, serological measures and environmental factors in determining response to treatment.

-Identification of rheumatoid arthritis causal genes using functional genomics
+Identification of causal genes and pathways for musculoskeletal diseases using functional genomics

-Dr Gisela Orozco has been awarded a Wellcome Trust Senior Research Fellowship.
-Her project aims to functionally characterize rheumatoid arthritis risk loci to identify causal genes and pathways, with the goal of translating GWAS findings into biological disease mechanisms and suggesting therapeutic targets.
+She is interested in functional characterisation of risk loci to identify causal genes and pathways in musculoskeletal diseases, with the goal of translating GWAS findings into biological disease mechanisms and suggesting novel therapeutic targets.

 Norfolk Arthritis Register (NOAR)